What I did: Replaced image. Added map.

+Queen’s University has been a landmark building in Belfast City for over 150 years, and is one of Ireland’s premier colleges.
 Named after Queen Victoria, Queen’s University began as one of three Queen’s colleges established in 1849.
-Located in Belfast, Galway and Cork, these three Queens Colleges made up what was then called the Royal University.
+Originally located in Belfast, Galway and Cork, these three Queens Colleges made up what was then called the Royal University.

 The first class of students at Queens College numbered about 90.
-They attended classes in the main buildings, located just a few minutes’ walk from Donegal Square and the centre of the city of Belfast.
+They attended classes in the main buildings, located just a few minutes’ walk from Donegall Square in the centre of the city of Belfast.

 Things to Do

 - Take a stroll around University Square

 - Visit the University Visitors Centre